nxck2005/fast-median-filtering/README.md

   * **Python 3** (with development libraries)
   * **gcc14** (gcc14 is required for the needed nvcc compiler present in the toolkit version used)

+  Also, the official Ubuntu 22.04 CUDA docker image was used for reproducibility.

 ### Compilation

 1. Navigate to the main project directory: